Compare Home Insurance Companies and Rates

 Average rates are based on a policy with $400,000 of dwelling coverage and $200,000 of personal property coverage. *USAA is only available to current and former service members and their families.

-• Consider your coverage limits
+• Look at your coverage limits.

-• Calculate the value of your belongings
+• Calculate the value of your belongings.

-• Compare quotes from several companies
+• Compare quotes from several companies.

 Choose dwelling coverage and liability limits